-If you’re dedicated to energy efficiency and saving money in the long-run, you might want to consider a smart bathroom fan.
-These fans have built in humidity-sensors so they will automatically turn on when the bathroom humdity exceeds a percentage that you set.
+If you’re dedicated to energy efficiency and saving money in the long-run, you might want to consider a smart fan.
+These fans have built in humidity-sensors so they will automatically turn on when the bathroom humidity exceeds a percentage that you set.
 This can help save money in the long run by preventing an expensive-to-remediate mold problem down the road.

-Many smart bathroom fans also have motion sensors.
+Many smart fans also have motion sensors.
 You can set these to automatically shut off a certain number of minutes after someone leaves the bathroom.
 This can be quite energy efficient, especially if you’ve got little ones and teens who might not be turning the fan on and off when you’d like.

-Bathroom Fan Noise and Safety
+Fan Noise and Safety

 If your fan is looking a little worse for wear, making strange noises, or is slow to start up after you switch it on, you could be looking at a fire hazard.

 Especially in older houses, you may have no idea how long that fan has been in use.
 If you’re in any doubt, it’s time to retire that scraping racket and potential safety hazard and get yourself a new fan installed.

 Several maintenance tips will help keep your new fan safer for longer: